KONP: History

-For many years, KONP provided Top 40 music.
-This music programming, which started with the sounds of the big band era and popular artists of the time, progressed well into the 1990s.
-It was then that KONP changed its on-air moniker to "Newsradio 1450 KONP" and switched to a news and talk format.
+Through the 1960s and 70s, KONP played Top 40 music.
+The station switched to full service adult contemporary music, with news and sports, through the 80s and 90s.
+It was then that KONP changed its on-air moniker to "Newsradio 1450 KONP" and switched to a news-talk format.

 KONP has remained locally owned since it first went on the air.
-It continues to provide Port Angeles and surrounding areas with the most comprehensive local programming.
-KONP offers local, regional, national and world news, sports, talk, and up to date information about community events.
+It continues to provide Port Angeles and surrounding areas with a mix of syndicated and local programming.
+KONP offers local, regional, national and world news, sports, talk and community events.
 KONP has won numerous awards and recognition for its news and community information coverage.
-A daily talk show, "The Todd Ortloff Show", features insight, information and opinion on local issues.

-Additionally, the station offers a strong line-up of other talk programming including Armstrong and Getty, Dave Ramsey, Coast to Coast AM, Jim Bohannon, John Batchelor and Our American Stories with Lee Habib.

-KONP also broadcasts on 101.7 FM (Port Angeles) and 101.3 FM (eastern Clallam County), as well as its longtime 1450 AM spot on the dial.
+KONP added two FM translators to its broadcasts: 101.7 FM in Port Angeles and 101.3 FM in Sequim and Eastern Clallam County, as well as its longtime 1450 kHz spot on the AM dial.